 Students focusing on networks and communications are encouraged to take the following lectures in the following order: Mobile Communications and Pervasive Computing in the winter semester; Sensor Networks, Wireless Networks, Information Theory, and Simulation of Networked Systems in the summer semester; Signal Processing for Communications and a seminar or project in the winter semester; and Advanced Wireless Communications and Stochastic Modeling and Analysis of Networked Systems in the summer semester.

 The handouts for the lectures are available via the links on the course outline shown below.
 For didactic reasons, the text on the handouts is on purposely incomplete and will be completed in the lecture.
 Students should bring printouts of the handouts to the lecture.
-The handouts contain copyrighted material and are not suited for redistribution.
+Scribe and audio recordings are available for most units.
+The material contains copyrighted material and is not suited for redistribution.

 Exercises